CERT-Polska/n6/docs/guides/new_source/collectors/state.md

 ## Implementation

-`N6Core`'s module `n6.collectors.generic` comes with a class mix-in `CollectorWithStateMixin` (not to be confised with the deprecated legacy ones: `CollectorStateMixIn` and `CollectorStateMixInPlus`!) which saves the state as a pickle (so it can be almost any Python object) inside the *n6*'s cache directory.
+`N6Core`'s module `n6.collectors.generic` comes with a class mix-in `CollectorWithStateMixin` (not to be confused with the deprecated legacy ones: `CollectorStateMixIn` and `CollectorStateMixInPlus`!) which saves the state as a pickle (so it can be almost any Python object) inside the *n6*'s cache directory.